Flood Risk Assessments for Scotland

 Our team will always offer a review of your Site location against the SEPA maps and if we have spot any early red flags whilst providing initial advice on the complexity of the project versus the flood zone it could be located.

-Each of our FRAs for developments in Scotland align to the requirements of the Scottish Planning Policy by;
+Each of our FRAs for developments in Scotland align to the requirements of NPF4 by;

 - a precautionary approach to flood risk from all sources, including coastal, water course (fluvial), surface water (pluvial), groundwater, reservoirs and drainage systems (sewers and culverts), taking account of the predicted effects of climate change;